machinezone/cobra/README.md

 # Setup

+`cobras init` needs to be run once to generate an app configuration file, in `~/.cobra.yaml`.
+That file contains all the roles, secrets and apps configured.
+Clients will use this data to authenticate.

 To run in production you will need a redis (version > 5) instance.
 Here are environment variables that you will likely want to tweak, to connect to 2 redis instances (for scalabity), and to bind on 0.0.0.0 so that the internet can see your instance.

 ```